Peashooter101/Peashooter101/README.md

 # 👋 Welcome Everyone!
 My name is Peashooter101!

-> **Warning**
->
-> I recently found out that these cool GitHub specific markdown stuff is here, so I want to use them...
-A lot...

 I am a student currently studying for a Bachelor's of Computer Science.
 I like [Minecraft](https://www.minecraft.net/en-us) far too much and you will catch me on a few other video games like [Valorant](https://playvalorant.com/en-us/) and [Genshin Impact](https://genshin.hoyoverse.com/en/).
 While video games are clearly a huge interest in my life, I actually want to find my way into Software Engineering or Cyber Security.

 I used to work in the US Air Force as a Hydrualics Systems Maintenance Technician for the [KC-135 Stratotanker](https://www.af.mil/About-Us/Fact-Sheets/Display/Article/1529736/kc-135-stratotanker/).
 Y'know, the flying gas stations in the sky!